 Vitamins to Boost Sperm Count

 Here is a closer look at some of the vitamins and minerals you may want to consider trying if you want to increase sperm count.

 Many studies today show that male fertility issues, such as low sperm count, can occur when a deficiency in selenium is present.
-The infertility can be caused because oxidation can occur to the sperm cell.
+Infertility can be caused because oxidation can occur in the sperm cell.
 Taking selenium can help to ensure the integrity of sperm cells.
 While selenium can be found in seafood, liver, and red meats, taking a supplement is a great choice and it works best when taken along with Vitamin E and ejaculoid.

 Vitamin C is an important vitamin for your body for many reasons, but it has been shown to help improve fertility in men as well increase ejaculate volume.
 It aids in producing better overall reproductive health.
 Sometimes when there is a lack of vitamin C, sperm may end up clumping together, which affects how many healthy sperm cells are available.
 Vitamin C works to avoid this problem, which means it will aid in increasing sperm count.

 Co-Enzyme Q10 is known to help the body’s cells produce more energy, which can help to increase sperm count and sperm motility.
 It works on every cell of the body, which means sperm cells can really benefit, since they are single cells.
 Damage to sperm cells can be reduced as well since the Co-Enzyme Q10 is also an antioxidant and it helps to eliminate free radicals from the body before they can do damage.